-- Communication Fees Communication expenses, including telephone calls, wires, internet and/or faxes, incurred as a result of University business are reimbursable.
+• Communication Fees - Communication expenses, including telephone calls, wires, internet and/or faxes, incurred as a result of University business are reimbursable.
 Communication expenses to contact the traveler's family or for other non-business purposes are not eligible for reimbursement.
 Any calls to a traveler's personal residence for which the traveler is asking reimbursement must be justified.
-All communication expenses must be substantiated by a receipt. - Portage Portage charges shall not exceed \$1 per bag or a total of \$5 per occasion. - Incidental Travel Expenses Other incidental travel expenses of the traveler may be reimbursed upon presentation of a receipt as follows: - -Actual laundry, dry-cleaning and pressing expenses when official travel extends beyond seven days and such expenses are necessarily incurred to complete the official business portion of the trip. - -Actual passport and visa fees required for official travel. - -Actual fee charged to exchange currency necessary to pay official travel expenses.
-ATM fees paid to withdraw funds are not reimbursable. - -Actual cost of maps necessary for conducting official business - -Rental of GPS units necessary for conducting official business.
-The most economical method would be to purchase a GPS unit to be maintained in the department for traveler's official use. - 5.
-Claimed Reimbursement Travelers are entitled to claim the greater of the daily \$80 per diem or the actual daily amounts permitted for meals and lodging.
+All communication expenses must be substantiated by a receipt.

+• Portage - Portage charges shall not exceed \$1 per bag or a total of \$5 per occasion.

+• Incidental Travel Expenses - Other incidental travel expenses of the traveler may be reimbursed upon presentation of a receipt as follows:

+-Actual laundry, dry-cleaning and pressing expenses when official travel extends beyond seven days and such expenses are necessarily incurred to complete the official business portion of the trip.

+-Actual passport and visa fees required for official travel.

+-Actual and necessary fees charged to purchase traveler's checks for official travel expenses.

+-Actual fee charged to exchange currency necessary to pay official travel expenses.
+ATM fees paid to withdraw funds are not reimbursable.

+-Actual cost of maps necessary for conducting official business

+-Rental of GPS units necessary for conducting official business.
+The most economical method would be to purchase a GPS unit to be maintained in the department for traveler's official use.

+5. Claimed Reimbursement - Travelers are entitled to claim the greater of the daily \$80 per diem or the actual daily amounts permitted for meals and lodging.
 If a traveler agrees to receive less than they are entitled to for reimbursable items or travel expenses are capped at a certain limit, the traveler's acceptance must be documented and signed by the traveler prior to the trip.
 The department submitting the travel is required to maintain the documentation.